ripSquid/styrdokument/stadgar/eng/stadgar.md

 <!-- markdownlint-disable-next-line -->
 ![The chapter's logo](./img/logo-in-1500px.png)

-# Statutes of the Chapter for Information and Nanotechnology
+# Statutes of the Information Technology Chapter

 Adopted at the chapter meeting on 2008-12-11
 Last edit made at the chapter meeting on 2024-01-23